 Craft Realistic Custody Plans

-While 50/50 custody is usually the best as both parents get equal time to be with their children, it isn’t always responsible if one parent is busier than the other.
+While 50/50 child custody is usually the best as both parents get equal time to be with their children, it isn’t always responsible if one parent is busier than the other.
 Be conscious of making commitments without thinking critically.
 If you work all the time, your kids may spend more time on their gadgets when they are supposed to be with you.
 Focus on making promises you can keep.
-If you can’t realistically split custody halfway, make the little time you see your kids count.
+If you can’t really split custody halfway, make the little time you see your kids count.

-The examples given above on splitting custody evenly aren’t “set on stone”.
+The examples given above on splitting child custody evenly aren’t “set on stone”.
 You can modify equal custody as you see fit.
 If it makes sense to have your kids over an entire week and then alternate the next week with your ex, so be it.

 Remember to consider the age and personalities of your kids.
 For instance, different kids can have different custody arrangements.
 The family schedule and career commitments of each parent should also be considered.
 As mentioned above, unique events or days like holidays and academic activities should be split yearly or depending on their frequency.
 While there are popular custody arrangements, you don’t have to follow them if they don’t suit your family.